Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your doctor performed minimally invasive coronary bypass surgery.
+Your healthcare provider performed minimally invasive coronary bypass surgery.
 This surgery created a new pathway around a blocked part of your heart’s blood vessels, allowing blood to reach your heart muscle.
-An alternative to traditional open-heart surgery, this procedure allowed your doctor to operate through a few small incisions, instead of cutting through your breastbone.
+An alternative to traditional open-heart surgery, this procedure allowed your healthcare provider to operate through a few small incisions, instead of cutting through your breastbone.
 Here’s what you need to know about home care.

-Don’t drive after your surgery until your doctor gives you permission.
+Don’t drive after your surgery until your healthcare provider gives you permission.
 Generally, you should wait at least 3 weeks until you drive.
 Ask someone to take you to your appointments or wherever else you need to go.

 If you haven’t already started a walking program in the hospital, begin with short walks (about 5 minutes) at home.
 Go a little longer each day.

 Choose a safe place with a level surface, such as a local park or mall.

 Wear supportive shoes to prevent injury to the knees and ankles.

 Walk with someone.
 It’s more fun and helps you keep up with your walking program.

 Ask your healthcare provider about a cardiac rehab program.